How to Handle Errors and Debug Barcode Operations in C#

 $vbLabelText $csharpLabel

-The pattern distinguishes three outcome categories: success (barcodes found and decoded), empty (file read successfully but no barcodes detected), and failure (exception thrown).
-This three-way split is critical because empty reads and hard failures require different remediation — empty reads may need broader format settings or image correction filters, while failures point to infrastructure issues (missing files, locked resources, missing native DLLs).
+The process distinguishes three outcome categories: success (barcodes found and decoded), empty (file read but no barcodes detected), and failure (exception thrown).
+This distinction matters because empty reads and failures require different responses.
+Empty reads may need broader format settings, while failures often indicate infrastructure issues such as missing files, locked resources, or missing native dependencies.

-The errors list preserves per-file context for post-mortem analysis.
-In a CI/CD pipeline, we can parse this output to set exit codes — zero for all success, non-zero if failCount > 0 — or feed the error details into an alerting system.
+The error list maintains per-file context to support root cause analysis.
+In a CI/CD pipeline, parse this output to set exit codes (zero for complete success and non-zero when failCount is greater than zero) or forward error details to an alerting system.

 Frequently Asked Questions